-The presence of a REC or an environmentally-impacted property can greatly reduce its value.
-Stakeholders want to reduce liability and future cleanup expenses on their investment by conducting a Phase II ESA, in which a subsurface investigation tests soil, soil gas and/or groundwater to identify sources of environmental impacts.
+The presence of a REC or associate environmentally-impacted property will vastly scale back its worth.
+Stakeholders needs to cut back the liability and future cleanup expenses on their investment by conducting a clinical trial Environmental site Assessment, within which a subsurface investigation tests soil, gas and groundwater to spot the sources of environmental impacts.

-The purpose of a Phase II Environmental Site Assessment Report is to evaluate the presence, or absence of, petroleum products or hazardous substances in the subsurface of the site.
-A trained, licensed, experienced staff of geologists and engineers that possesses expertise in Phase II Environmental project design performs these assessments per the ASTM E1903-11 Standard Guide.
+The purpose of a clinical trial Environmental site Assessment Report is to guage the presence or absence of crude oil product or venturesome substances within the subsurface of site.
+A trained, licensed, tough workers of geologists and engineers that possesses experience in clinical trial Environmental project style performs these assessments as per ASTM E1903-11 customary Guide.

 ASTM Standards E1527-13 “Standard Practice for Environmental Site Assessment”

 ASTM Standards E1903-19 “Standard Practice for Environmental Site Assessments: Phase II Environmental Site Assessment Process”